aedans/Nylon/README.md

 # Builtin Functions

 ## Math Functions
-- '+': Takes two arguments and returns the sum.
+- '+': Takes two arguments and concatenates them.
 If only one argument is present, increments it.
 - '-': Takes two arguments and returns the difference.
 If only one argument is present, decrements it.
 - '*': Takes two arguments and returns the product.
 - '/': Takes two arguments and returns the quotient.